 Should your child go to an ER at a children's hospital?
 Because they're dedicated to caring for kids, children's hospitals probably have the most pediatric staff, specialists, and facilities.
 So if it's an emergency and a children's hospital is conveniently located, consider going there.

 Otherwise, the community hospital nearest you will provide the medical care needed.
 If for any reason the hospital isn't equipped to treat your child's specific condition, the doctors there will arrange a transfer to a facility that is.

-When you go to the ER, it's important to have a good handle on your child's symptoms.
+When you go to the ER (also called the emergency department, or ED), it's important to have a good handle on your child's symptoms.
 It's also important to know your child's medical history — allergies, past illnesses, injuries, surgeries, immunization history, or chronic conditions.